Lentils are a fantastic ingredient - they're cheap, tasty, and super versatile. Here's how to cook lentils, in 3 easy steps!

 - Boil the lentils

 It's really not rocket science - once you've done it a few times, you'll be a lentil expert!
 And there are plenty of different ways you can get some extra flavour into your cooked lentils, too.

 So without further ado, here are a few more details about how to cook lentils, which will give you the tastiest lentils you've ever made - ready to be used in any number of ways!

 Do lentils need to be soaked?

 Nope!
-Unlike lots of other dried pulses, lentils don't need to be soaked before cooking.
-This means they're really quick and easy to use - you can decide you want to cook lentils when you're already ready to start cooking, and they can be ready to eat twenty minutes later.
+Unlike lots of other dried pulses (such as some dried beans), lentils don't need to be soaked before cooking.
+This means they're really quick and easy to use - you can decide you want to cook lentils when you're already ready to start cooking, and they can be ready to eat not long after.
 Perfect for a quick and healthy meal.

-Some people do choose to soak their lentils anyway, as it can make them cook a bit more quickly, and may also make the lentils easier to digest - but unless you find that lentils don't always agree with you, I wouldn't bother.
+Some people do choose to soak their lentils anyway, as it can make them cook a bit more quickly, and may also make the lentils easier to digest - but unless you find that lentils don't always agree with your stomach, I personally wouldn't bother.

-Lentils need to be boiled in water to soften them up and make them edible – you won’t have much luck if you try to roast them!
+Lentils need to be boiled in water to soften them up and make them edible.

-Especially with red lentils, I'll often continue cooking them, stirring regularly, until any excess water has been absorbed or boiled off, rather than draining the water.
+Alternatively, with red lentils in particular, I'll often continue cooking them, stirring regularly, until any excess water has been absorbed or boiled off, rather than draining the water.
 This will give a wetter end result, but if you're making something like dal or lentil curry, it works really well.

 How long do lentils take to cook?